Popov-I-R/eMag-static-only/README.md

 # eMag static only
+Static clone of www.eMag.bg using HTML and CSS.
+Desktop static version only / not responsive.
-This is only for fun and practice.
+This is only for fun and practicing my skills.